-This website contains links to other Fortescue and third-party websites.
-Before disclosing your personal information on any other website, we advise you to examine the privacy statements of those websites.
-Fortescue takes no responsibility for the privacy practices or the content of any websites other than this one.
+Our websites contains links to other Fortescue and third-party websites.
+Before disclosing your personal information on any other websites, we advise you to examine the privacy statements of those websites.
+Fortescue takes no responsibility for the privacy practices or the content of any third party websites.

 This Policy may change from time to time and is available on our website.

 Fortescue’s Privacy Officer will review your complaint and contact you if they require further information regarding your complaint.
 Reasonable endeavours will be made to ensure your complaint is reviewed and resolved within 30 days of receipt and otherwise in accordance with the Act.
 Resolution of your complaint may be delayed if we are unable to contact you.

 If Fortescue’s Privacy Officer is not able to resolve your complaint, or if you are not happy with the explanation or resolution proposed, you may request that your complaint be escalated internally within Fortescue to an appropriate person for further assessment (the “Manager”).
 The Manager will review your complaint and may, if they deem appropriate, propose an alternative resolution or suggest that you pursue alternative avenues for your complaint.
 The Manager may also contact you to attempt to resolve your complaint or to seek additional information.

 The Manager will use reasonable endeavours to review your complaint within 30 days of your referral and otherwise in accordance with the Act.
 Resolution of your complaint may be delayed if we are unable to contact you.